What Are the Different Kinds of User Accounts in Windows 10?

 Windows 10 wants you to set up a user account for everybody who uses your PC.
 A user account works like a cocktail-party name tag that helps Windows recognize who’s sitting at the keyboard.
 Windows offers three types of user accounts: Administrator, Standard, and Guest.
 (It also offers a special Standard account for children.)

-To begin playing with the PC, people click their account’s name when the Windows Sign In screen first appears, as shown here.
+To begin playing with the PC, people click their account’s name and picture when the Windows Sign In screen first appears, as shown here.

 Who cares?
 Well, Windows gives each type of account permission to do different things on the computer.
 If the computer were a hotel, the Administrator account would belong to the desk clerk, each tenant would have a Standard account, and Guest accounts would belong to visitors trying to use the bathroom in the lobby.
 Here’s how the different accounts translate into computer lingo: